Skip to content

 Is Rewrait a TextExpander alternative for support teams?

-Yes — it targets the same buying motion with a different mechanism.
+Yes.
+Both products give support teams shared shortcuts, but they produce text differently.
 TextExpander's team product gives support teams a shared snippet library with permissions and usage stats, and it shines for fixed boilerplate.
 The weakness support leads know well: agents paste a snippet, customers get word-for-word identical replies, and tone never adapts to the situation.
 Rewrait keeps the parts that worked — a shared library, owner-managed seats and billing, one trigger everyone learns — and replaces static text with adaptive rewrites.
 The agent drafts a quick, rough answer in Zendesk or email, runs the team's support-reply shortcut, and ships a message in the approved voice that actually addresses this ticket.
 Shortcuts can read your help-center content in Notion, Confluence, or Google Docs, so answers stay consistent with documentation.
 Team plans are $20 per seat per month billed annually, no seat minimum, with a 14-day free trial.

 Why does Rewrait cost more than TextExpander Business?